Tanujkarteek/on-board/README.md

 - Location and ATT permissions are properly configured for both iOS and Android
 - The app follows a clean, modular architecture
 - All screens are responsive and work on both iOS and Android
+- Built with TypeScript for better type safety and developer experience

 ## License